mmistakes/so-simple-theme/events/stancon2018Helsinki/index.md

   creditlink:
 ---

-##THIS IS A DRAFT.
-All information may change.

 Two days of talks, open discussions, and statistical modeling in beautiful Helsinki, Finland.
 {: style="font-size: 150%; text-align: center;"}